-A blanket of afternoon cloud cover darkens the sky over Edisto Island.
+A blanket of afternoon cloud cover darkens Edisto Island.

 Last month I drove to Bishopville, a small rural town in Central South Carolina.
 It’s home to a kind soul named Pearl Fryar.
 Around three thirty, he was speaking to a group of middle-aged tourists.
 Unbeknownst to Pearl, his website states that the gardens close at four on Saturdays, but after the group left, our conversation lengthened with afternoon shadows.